muffinista/chatterbot/README.markdown

 * document DSL methods
 * document database setup
-* consider switching to Twitter gem for API
 * web-based frontend for tracking bot activity
 * opt-out system that adds people to blacklist if they reply to a bot in the right way